muratck86/BTK-BookStore-ZComert/Readme.md

 - Implement CreateForBook method in the BookLinks class
 - Crete a new private method named CreateForBooks and refactor the ReturnLinkedBooks with this method.

+# Http OPTIONS and HEAD Requests
+## OPTIONS verb
+- In the Presentation layer
+	- Add a new method named GetBooksOptions with HttpOptions attribute.
+	- Options request informs the Client Which Http verbs are allowed.
+## HEAD verb
+- Head verb is about the Headers of a request and response.
+No Body.
+- It has the same features with GET verb.
+- No need for a method for HEAD.
+Add HttpHead attribute on GetAllBooks Method onto HttpGet attribute.
+- Will return only headers